psrc/itm-tutorial-python/01-starting-with-data.md

 We've read our data into Python.
 Next, let's perform some quick summary statistics to learn more about the data that we're working with.
-We might want to know how many animals were collected in each plot, or how many of each cities were caught.
-We can perform summary stats quickly using groups.
-But first we need to figure out what we want to group by.
+We might want to know how many household samples were collected in each city, or average income over time.

 Let's begin by exploring our data: